 After exporting from Revit, and once viewing your model in the app 3D visualization page, you may find your geometry is not a 100% closed, air-tight model.
 Examples include gaps in the envelope, opened corners at wall joins, or windows offset from their host walls.
 The reason for these openings is due to how the plugin selects and exports mesh geometry from each of your building components.
-For walls, floors, and roofs the centerline plane is identified and data related to surface area and mesh coordinate points are export.
+For walls the exterior surface, for floors the top surface, and for roofs the bottom surface plane's are identified, then data related to those surface area's and mesh coordinate points are exported.
 For windows, the reference plane will be exported which is typically not in the same plane as the walls but offset to the innermost face.
 Since the thickness of the objects are not getting exported to the web app, some gaps might be created in the places where two walls join or in the window openings.

 For energy simulation, covetool considers your geometry and all the spaces closed and the gaps visible in your model won't have any effect on the energy results.
 Factors like infiltration and related CFM values are entered separately on the baseline energy page, and not extracted from your geometries air-tightness.
 This allow for dirtier, less developed models from our user base to import their geometry.